Maithanhceu/DateSpot/README.md

 - **AI Technology including GPT and Google Vision for a feature that helps with generating an alt-text everytime an image is uploaded**:

-# To install and run this locally, follow these steps:
+# To install and run this locally, follow these steps

 # Clone the Repository:
 First, clone the repository to your local machine using the following command: